Pulse on VR: A Living Ecosystem

 There is a well-documented chasm when it comes to research and analysis on the needs, performance and activities of women-led businesses, both in Canada and globally.
 What is less well understood, beyond the numbers, is how these women-owned businesses are disproportionately affected by economic uncertainties and disruptions on a daily basis.
 In order to address the lack of gender-based reporting and data gathering in this segment, it was necessary to gather data on the unique challenges experienced by female digital media entrepreneurs during the unprecedented COVID-19 global pandemic,.
 Without this work, both the successes and failures of women entrepreneurs go unreported, and the problems they face go further unnoticed.
-The Pandemic Effect’s overall objective is to identify, design and share crisis coping strategies from this crucial cohort.
+The Pandemic Effect Study’s overall objective is to identify, design and share crisis coping strategies from this crucial cohort.
 The final report will gain women entrepreneurs recognition as a special interest group that will provide a generation of entrepreneurs and policy-makers with new data covering key gender gaps within this ecosystem, ultimately shifting a mindset—one that helps set new policies and regulations with inclusivity and gender parity in mind.

 Approach and Methodology